-Emissions impacts are calculated using emissions factors from ARB's EMFAC2017 model and LCFS program, and applying those factors to the annual mileage and fuel economy indicated in Table 35.
-Criteria pollutant factors for a new 2018 model year diesel truck are summarized in Table 36.
+Emissions are calculated using emissions factors from ARB's EMFAC2017 model and LCFS program, and applying those factors to the annual mileage and fuel economy indicated in Table 35.
+Criteria pollutant emissions factors for a new 2018 model year diesel truck are summarized in Table 36.
+Emissions factors were derived from EMFAC 2017's reported total daily VMT and mass emissions for drayage trucks operating in the South Coast air basin.